GeoscienceAustralia/dea-ard-scene-select/README.rst

 1. login or sudo as lpgs in a terminal since production modules must be built as the lpgs user
 2. Get to the lpgs sandbox of this repo "cd /home/547/lpgs/sandbox/dea-ard-scene-select/module/"
-3. Update to the latest version of master.
+3. Update to the latest version of `nci`.
 Run "git pull --rebase"
 4. build the new version of the package.
 Run "./go.sh --prod"
 5. If there are no errors in the terminal, the package build should have been successful and the final line will reflect where the newly built dea-ard-scene-select package has been written to.